Naqada I: Overview

-The Amratian culture is named after the archaeological site of el-Amra, located around 120 km south of Badari in Upper Egypt.
-El-Amra was the first site where this culture group was found without being mingled with the later Gerzeh culture (Naqada II).
+The Amratian culture is named after the archaeological site of el-Amrah, located around 120 km south of Badari in Upper Egypt.
+El-Amrah was the first site where this culture group was found without being mingled with the later Gerzeh culture (Naqada II).
 However, this period is better attested at the Nagada site, thus it also is referred to as the Naqada I culture.
-Black-topped pottery continued to be produced, but white cross-line pottery, a type which has been decorated with close parallel white lines being crossed by another set of close parallel white lines, begins to be produced during this time.
-The Amratian falls between S.D.
-30 and 39 in Flinders Petrie's sequence dating system.